amiaxys/amiaxys.github.io/README.md

 # amiaxys.github.io

-A simple personal website to hold a portfolio + resume.
+A simple website to hold a portfolio + resume.